 If you’d rather watch than read, check out our YouTube video about why iPhones get hot that walks you through the troubleshooting process, step-by-step.

 As you’re aware, your iPhone is a tiny little computer you carry around with you everywhere you go.
 It even has almost all of the same components as your computer – they’re just really, really small.
 You may also have noticed that unlike your computer, your iPhone doesn’t have have a fan, or any moving parts for that matter.

-That’s not a problem, until something goes wrong.
+That’s not a problem until something goes wrong and your iPhone starts overheating.
 If you were to open up a desktop computer (preferably someone else’s), you would see a bunch of fans, but only one component would have a giant heat-sink and a fan plopped on top of it: the CPU.
 The part of your computer that heats up the fastest is the CPU, and the same goes for your iPhone.

 Your iPhone is overheating because its CPU is revved up to 100%, all the time!

-Here’s what I mean by that: The CPU of your computer or phone is a tremendously powerful chip, and it’s a lot like the engine of your car.
+Here’s what I mean: The CPU of your computer or phone is a tremendously powerful chip, and it’s a lot like the engine of your car.
 When does your car use the most gas?
-When it’s accelerating.
+While it’s accelerating.
 When you step on the gas, your car revs up until you achieve a cruising speed and let off the pedal.
 It takes a lot more work for a car to accelerate than it does to cruise.